 Millions of people suffer from bad breath.
 Most of these cases originate from the tongue and gums.
-Odor is the result of wastes from bacteria found in your mouth.
-Tooth decay can also causes bad breath.
-Decay and food debris produce sulfur compound, causing unpleasant odor or bad breath.
+The odor is the result of wastes from bacteria found in your mouth.
+Tooth decay can also cause bad breath.
+Decay and food debris produce a sulfur compound, causing unpleasant odor or bad breath.

 What is the primary cause of bad breath?

 The primary cause of bad breath is poor oral hygiene.
 If you don’t brush and floss your teeth daily, you’ll soon suffer from tooth decay, which can lead to chronic halitosis (bad breath).

 Bad breath may also occur even if you have excellent oral hygiene and no tooth decay.
 If you have a medical condition, like a liver malfunction or diabetes, you may suffer from halitosis.
 Furthermore, if you’re a smoker, this habit could also contribute to bad breath as smoking can cause dry mouth, which is another cause of halitosis.

 Saliva is vital in fighting against halitosis or bad breath.
 Saliva keeps the odor in your mouth under control as it washes away bacteria, which are primary reasons of bad breath.
 Unfortunately, while you’re sleeping, saliva production slows down.
 This is what causes ‘morning breath.’
 Stress, dieting, and hormonal changes can also impact your breath.